-Since Phase-B limits HFR to 1080p 100 or 120 frame rates, interfaces between production systems such as cameras, switchers, storage and playout servers require no more that 3G SDI capability.
+As the mainstream end to end ecosystem still constrains HFR to 1080p 100 or 120 frame rates, interfaces between production systems such as cameras, switchers, storage and playout servers require no more than 3G SDI capability.
 Current state-of-the-art systems either incorporate these interfaces or are in the process of being revised to incorporate this capability.